gabriellavlara/Master-thesis/Organizational/Next Steps & TO-DOs.md

 # Next Steps (Breadcrumbs)
 ### 9.01.26
+- Start experimenting in the MTEC server.
+Access information can be found in .env file

 ### 15.12.25
 1. Auto save in LIST OF DICTS whenever i call run_llm function --> waaay more efficient